roelkok/sportsokken/README.md

 Sportsokken
 ===========

-Require css from your node modules in your Browserify project and obfuscate class names in each stylesheet with a prefix to avoid collisions.
+Require css from your js files in your Browserify project and obfuscate class names in each stylesheet with a prefix to avoid collisions.

 ## Install